weixuemeng/Object-Detection-and-Semantic-Segmentation/README.md

 It is always the case that 𝑥_𝑚𝑎𝑥 – 𝑥_𝑚𝑖𝑛 = 𝑦_𝑚𝑎𝑥 – 𝑦_𝑚𝑖𝑛 = 28.
 This means that each bounding box has a size of 28×28 no matter how large or small the digit inside that box is.
 ### Segmentation Mask:
 A 64×64 image with pixel values in the range [0, 10], where 10 represents the background.

+## How to run
+- main.py can be run to evaluate the performance of method in terms of the classification accuracy (% of digits classified correctly)
+- submit.py contains the U-net for semantic segmentation.